skyshader/google-location-app/README.md

 NOTE: In test and development environment, the database is set to reset everytime the backend api starts (for dev usage).

 And that's it!
-The API will be up and running.
+The API will be up and running (by default on port 3001 as in .env file).

 #### Frontend